-- Responsibility: Our students are responsible if they recognise they have a duty to themselves, their families, community, nation and the world, and fulfill their responsibilities with love and commitment.
+- Responsibility: Our students are responsible when they recognise they have a duty to themselves, their families, community, nation and the world, and fulfill their responsibilities with love and commitment.

-- Integrity: Our students are persons of integrity if they uphold ethical principles and have the moral courage to stand up for what is right.
+- Integrity: Our students demonstrate integrity when they uphold ethical principles and have the moral courage to stand up for what is right.

-- Care: Our students are caring if they act with kindness and compassion, and contribute to the betterment of the community and the world.
+- Care: Our students are caring when they act with kindness and compassion, and contribute to the betterment of the community and the world.

-- Harmony: Our students value harmony if they seek inner happiness and promote social cohesion.
-They appreciate the unity and diversity of a multicultural society.
+- Harmony: Our students uphold harmony when they promote social cohesion and appreciate the unity and diversity of a multicultural society.